Vrbovsko: Economy

 Vrbovsko has a rapidly growing tourism industry.
 In Gorski Kotar as of 2020, 12% of businesses were in, 7% of workers were employed in, and 3% of the profits were from, tourism.
 As of 2018 Vrbovsko township, including its municipal area, had a total 1 hostel, 1 mountain hut, 2 hunting lodges, 14 apartments and 20 holiday houses, with a total of 267 beds (compared to 170 in 2014).

 In the first 11 months of 2018 there were 10,849 overnight stays in the township, a 34% increase from 2017 and 130% from 2016.
 This growth trend stopped in 2019 with only 9794 overnight stays (only 9% of Gorski Kotar's count for that year), followed by the COVID-19 pandemic in 2020.
-45% of overnight stays in 2018 were from within the Republic of Croatia, 16% from Germany, 7% each from the Netherlands and Slovenia, 3.2% from the USA, 2.5% each from BiH and Belgium, followed by the UK, France, Hungary and so on.
+45% of overnight stays in 2018 were from within the Republic of Croatia, 16% from Germany, 7% each from the Netherlands and Slovenia, 3.2% from the US, 2.5% each from BiH and Belgium, followed by the UK, France, Hungary and so on.
 For comparison, in 2014 there were only 5802 overnight stays from a total of 1306 visitors, of which 61% were domestic.

 Tourism was hit hard by the internal travel restrictions during the COVID-19 pandemic in Croatia, which caused the local branch of the National Tourist Board, the Turistička zajednica Grada Vrbovsko, founded in 1993, to close its office.
 But the Turistička zajednica Gorskog kotara (TZGK) was founded to cover that region later in 2020.
 The TZGK is headquartered in Delnice, but its president alternates annually between the mayors and općinski načelnici of its constituent towns and minicipalities, including the mayor of Vrbovsko.

 In February 2014, the TZGV website was translated into German and in 2015 the "Moj Gost" system was introduced to allow for online registration of guests to take over the previous system of physically handing in documents to the police in Vrbovsko.

 The farmers' market in Vrbovsko fell out of use for a time, but was resurrected on 12 May 2020, to be held every second Tuesday of the month.

 A large, international pumpkin festival (Bundevijada) has been held annually in Vrbovsko since 2005, founded by Gani Ramadani, an Albanian from North Macedonia who moved to Tuk but was told pumpkins would not do well in the climate.
 The 2024 edition involved 136 stands and over 1000 visitors.
 The award for the heaviest pumpkin has gone to: